ChukwuebukaNdeche/my-clock/README.md

-##React Digital Clock
+## React Digital Clock
 A simple and functional digital clock built using React.
 This project demonstrates how to display the current time and update it every second.
 It's a great way to practice using React components, state, and lifecycle methods.

-#Features
+# Features
--Displays the current time in a digital format.
+- Displays the current time in a digital format.
--Updates every second to reflect the current time.
+- Updates every second to reflect the current time.
--Built using React and functional components.
+- Built using React and functional components.
--Installation
+- Installation
--To run this project locally, follow these steps:
+- To run this project locally, follow these steps:

-#Clone the repository:
+# Clone the repository:
 git clone https://github.com/your-username/react-digital-clock.git
-#Navigate to the project directory:
+# Navigate to the project directory:
 cd react-digital-clock

-#Install the dependencies:
+# Install the dependencies:
 npm install

-#Start the development server:
+# Start the development server:
 npm start
 Open http://localhost:3000 in your browser to view the clock in action.

-#Technologies Used
+# Technologies Used
--React
+- React
--JavaScript (ES6+)
+- JavaScript (ES6+)
--CSS for basic styling
+- CSS for basic styling

 # React + Vite